hartherbert/InstabotJS/README.md

 (time in minutes)
 + isTesting
 > isTesting, used only to let bot be checkable by automated tests

+### Strategies
+Strategies or botModes (reference in bot-config.json) can be used to configure the behaviour of the bot while online.
+One maybe just wants to like pictures every day, the other only wants to follow users automatically.
+There are a few strategies to use to complete different kind of behaviours.
+All strategies can be used together.
++ like-classic-mode
++ follow-classic-mode
++ unfollow-classic-mode

 ## Bot config